kiba/Writings/fac/chp19_expansion.md

 Eventually he suggested sending a representative of his to our kingdom.
 We said no.

 After that, we were done.
 The spymaster elected to leave Jiraiya with some pictures that Jiraiya would appreciate.
-A bunch of things happened while the remote were aways.

 A ninja try to track the spymaster and her genin down, but they were able to get away.

-When they came back, the commander had a brief talk with her, in which spymaster gushed all about Jiraiya the Galliant, but made it clear that her team was far more important than Jiraiya will ever be.
-The commander declined to tell us some of the details, saying that it was unimportant.

-Given what we know about Jiraiya's reputation as a pervert and his relationship to the spymaster, we don't want to know either.

 **Year 3, Day 7**

 Ah.
 The stasis pod.
 We didn't have to reverse engineer the technology, since we have the CAD files, the manuals, and several thousand pages of documentation.
-It still took a while for us to perfect the manufacturing chain.
+It still took a while for us to perfect the manufacturing chain, since we have to develop several new machines which were not in the blueprint.

 Now we're finally selling stasis pod technologies to the public.

 We fulfilled the orders for hospital first, then for everyone else.
-The specs sheet are out there so people can determine if they're willing to spend energy to keep objects from experience thermodynamic processes.
+The specs sheet are out there so people can determine if they're willing to spend energy to keep objects from experiencing thermodynamic processes.
 I might have said it before, but I must make it clear that the stasis pod technology cannot stop entropy.
-At best, it only slows down, as the tech required energy to operate.
+At best, it only slows entropy down, as the tech required energy to operate.

 One percent of revenue collected will be diverted to the SWF.